Central algorithms for accurately predicting non classical non-linear waves in Dense Gases over simple geometries: Test cases and results for dense gas

 Test case 3 is an example of flow evolution with two states corresponding to $(\Gamma <0)$ and $(\Gamma > 0)$.
 The fundamental derivative changes its sign from left to right and a mixed rarefaction wave forms at the crossing of the transition line.
 The compression wave lies entirely within the classical zone and hence a classical shock wave appears in this region.
-Figures (\ref{dg3all}) refer to the numerical simulation of test case 3 using RICCA, MOVERS-1, MOVERS-n and MOVERS+.
+Figure (\ref{dg3all}) refers to the numerical simulation of test case 3 using RICCA and MOVERS+.

 From the above three test cases it can be inferred that all the numerical algorithms are capable of capturing the non-classical wave phenomena with reasonable accuracy without any modification to the basic algorithm.